AlexsLemonade/training-modules/module-cheatsheets/scRNA-seq-advanced-cheatsheet.md

     - If there is no `"counts"` assay in the SCE object, set this argument as `counts = NULL` or rename accordingly, e.g. `counts = "whatever_assay_name_you_are_using"`.
   - `data = "logcounts"` specifies that the `SCE` object contains a `"logcounts"` assay of normalized counts that should be included during conversion.
     - If there is no `"logcounts"` assay in the SCE object, set this argument as `data = NULL` or rename accordingly, e.g. `data = "whatever_assay_name_you_are_using"`.
-  - `assay = NULL` specifies that, by default, all assays will be converted.
+  - `assay = NULL` specifies that, by default, all assays (experiments) will be converted.
+If there are multiple assays and you wish to only convert, for example, the `"RNA"` assay, set this argument as `assay = "RNA"`.
-    - To specify that an additional assay besides `"counts"` or `"logcounts"` should be converted, include it here as in `assay = "additional_assay_name"`.
   - `project = "SingleCellExperiment"` specifies that the `Seurat` object being created will have this associated project name.
 You can override this with any string of interest, e.g. `project = "sample_XYZ"`.